jbloomlab/bench-to-byte/sections/managing-software-environments/index.md

 conda activate myenv
 ```

-This switches your shell into the isolated environment, allowing you to install packages specific to that project.
+This switches your terminal into the isolated environment, allowing you to install packages specific to that project.
 You'll see the prompt change from something like `(base) username@rhino02:~$ ` to `(myenv) username@rhino02:~$ ` to reflect that `myenv` is active.
 To deactivate and return to your `base` environment:

 ```bash
 conda deactivate